vanderschaarlab/clairvoyance/README.md

     * [A useful example of the installation process](https://www.celantur.com/blog/run-cuda-in-docker-on-linux/)

 1. Install Docker on your system: https://docs.docker.com/get-docker/.
-2. **\[Required for CUDA-enabled installation only\]** Install *Nvidia container runtime*: https://github.com/NVIDIA/nvidia-container-runtime/.
+1. **\[Required for CUDA-enabled installation only\]** Install *Nvidia container runtime*: https://github.com/NVIDIA/nvidia-container-runtime/.
     * Assumes Nvidia drivers are correctly installed on your system.
-3. To install the Clairvoyance Docker image and to run the Docker container as a terminal, execute the below from the Clairvoyance repository root:
+1. Get the latest Clairvoyance Docker image:
     ```bash
+    $ docker pull clairvoyancedocker/clv:latest
+    ```
+1. To run the Docker container as a terminal, execute the below from the Clairvoyance repository root:
+    ```bash
     $ docker run -i -t --gpus all --network host -v $(pwd)/datasets/data:/home/clvusr/clairvoyance/datasets/data clairvoyancedocker/clv
     ```
     * Explanation of the `docker run` arguments:
         * `-i -t`: Run a terminal session.
         * `--gpus all`: **\[Required for CUDA-enabled installation only\]**, passes your GPU(s) to the Docker container, otherwise skip this option.
         * `--network host`: Use your machine's network and forward ports.
-Could alternatively publish ports, e.g. `-p 8050:8050 -p 8888:8888`.
+Could alternatively publish ports, e.g. `-p 8888:8888`.
         * `-v $(pwd)/datasets/data:/home/clvusr/clairvoyance/datasets/data`: Share directory/ies with the Docker container as volumes, e.g. data.
         * `clairvoyancedocker/clv`: Specifies Clairvoyance Docker image.
+    * If using Windows:
+        * Use PowerShell and first run the command `$pwdwin = $(pwd).Path`.
+Then use `$pwdwin` instead of `$(pwd)` in the `docker run` command.
+        * Due to how Docker networking works on Windows, replace `--network host` with `-p 8888:8888`.
-4. Run all following Clairvoyance API commands, jupyter notebooks etc. from within this Docker container.
+1. Run all following Clairvoyance API commands, jupyter notebooks etc. from within this Docker container.

 ### Conda installation
 Conda installation has been tested on Ubuntu 20.04 only.